shlake/lc-open-refine/_episodes/02-importing-data.md

 ### Going Further
 * Look at the other options on the Import screen - try changing some of these options and see how that changes the Preview and how the data appears after import.
 * Do you have access to JSON or XML data?
 If so the first stage of the import process will prompt you to select a 'record path' - that is the parts of the file that will form the data rows in the OpenRefine project.

+## The layout of OpenRefine
+OpenRefine displays data in a tabular format.
+Each row will usually represent a 'record' in the data, while each column represents a type of information.
+This is very similar to how you might view data in a spreadsheet or database.
+As with a spreadsheet, the individual bits of data live in 'cells' at the intersection of a row and a column.

+OpenRefine only displays a limited number of rows of data at one time.
+You can adjust the number choosing between 5, 10 (the default), 25 and 50 at the top left of the table of data.
+You can navigate through the records by using the previous/next/first/last navigation options at the top right of the table of data.

+## Working with data in OpenRefine
+Most options to work with data in OpenRefine are accessed from drop down menus at the top of the data columns.
+When you select an option in a particular column (e.g. to make a change to the data), it will affect all the cells in that column.
+If you want to make changes across several columns, you will need to do this one column at a time.